 1973 – All Japan Pro Wrestling (AJPW) becomes a member of the National Wrestling Alliance (NWA).

-1976 – The Minnesota Wrecking Crew (Gene & Ole Anderson) win the NWA World Tag Team Championship, defeating Wahoo McDaniel & Rufus R. Jones.
+1976 – The Minnesota Wrecking Crew (Gene & Ole Anderson) defeat Wahoo McDaniel & Rufus R. Jones, to win the NWA (Mid-Atlantic) World Tag Team Championship.

-1978 – Killer Karl Krupp wins the NWA Texas Brass Knuckles Championship, defeating Fritz Von Erich.
+1978 – Killer Karl Krupp defeats Fritz Von Erich, to win the NWA Texas Brass Knuckles Championship.

 1989 – Brickhouse Brown defeats Iceman Parsons, to win the WCWA Texas Heavyweight Championship.

-1990 – In the United States Wrestling Association, The Southern Rockers (Rex King & Steve Doll) defeat Robert Fuller & Brian Lee, to win the USWA World Tag Team Championship.
+1990 – The Southern Rockers (Rex King & Steve Doll) defeat Robert Fuller & Brian Lee, to win the USWA World Tag Team Championship.

-1996 – At ECW’s Big Apple Blizzard Blast, The Eliminators (Kronus & Saturn) win the ECW World Tag Team Championship, defeating Cactus Jack & Mikey Whipwreck.
+1996 – At ECW’s Big Apple Blizzard Blast, The Eliminators (Kronus & Saturn) defeat Cactus Jack & Mikey Whipwreck, to win the ECW World Tag Team Championship.
 Bam Bam Bigelow makes his ECW debut at this event.

 1997 – In the Monday Night Wars, WCW Monday Nitro (3.1 TV rating) beats WWF Monday Night RAW (2.6 rating).
-RAW, being held at Toronto’s SkyDome in front of 25,268 fans, begins its run as a two-hour program.
+This evening’s RAW, being held at Toronto’s SkyDome in front of 25,268 fans, is the show’s first two-hour episode.

 2000 – On this evening’s SmackDown, Jacqueline defeats “Hervina” (Harvey Wippleman), to win the WWF Women’s Championship.

-2001 – Exactly one year later, the XFL’s opening games take place.
+2001 – Exactly one year later, the XFL’s inaugural games are held in Las Vegas and Orlando.
 NBC airs a national broadcast of the New York/New Jersey Hitmen vs Las Vegas Outlaws game; when that game became one-sided, NBC would switch over to the Orlando Rage / Chicago Enforcers game.
 The opening night drew a 9.5 TV rating for NBC, double what the network had promised advertisers.

-2001 – At a house show in Greensboro, North Carolina, Raven loses the WWF Hardcore Championship to K-Kwik.
+2001 – At a house show in Greensboro, NC, Raven loses the WWF Hardcore Championship to K-Kwik.
 With the 24/7 rule in effect, Crash Holly pins K-Kwik to win the title.
 Crash would drop the title back to Raven by the end of the show.

-2003 – This evening’s WWE RAW is the first where Randy Orton, Triple H, Ric Flair, & Batista are referred to as Evolution.
+2003 – This evening’s Monday Night RAW is the first where Randy Orton, Triple H, Ric Flair, and Batista are referred to as Evolution.
 The name was chosen after Triple H spoke about how the four were part of pro wrestling’s past (Flair), to the present (himself), to the future (Batista & Orton).

 2014 – Emma makes her debut on the WWE main roster, on this evening’s Monday Night RAW.
 Chosen by Santino Marella from the crowd, Emma debuts by participating in a dance-off against Summer Rae.

-2016 – Former WWE star Justin Gabriel, an original member of The Nexus and The Corre, makes his debut on Lucha Underground under the name “Darewolf” P.J.
+2016 – Former WWE star Justin Gabriel, an original member of The Nexus and The Corre, makes his debut in Lucha Underground under the name ‘Darewolf’ P.J.
 Black.

-HAPPY BIRTHDAY TO: the inaugural Queen of FCW, currently in Lucha Underground Savannah aka Black Lotus (32 years old); WWE Hall of Famer Dory Funk, Jr. (76 years old); former WWF Intercontinental & Tag Team Champion Marty Jannetty (57 years old); and former TNA wrestler Becky Bayless (35 years old).
+HAPPY BIRTHDAY TO: The inaugural Queen of FCW, Angela Fong (35 years old); 3-time CMLL World Welterweight Champion, El Pantera (56 years old); WWE Hall of Famer Dory Funk, Jr. (79 years old); former WWF Intercontinental & Tag Team Champion, Marty Jannetty (60 years old); former NXT backstage interviewer, Devin Taylor (32 years old); and former TNA wrestler Becky ‘Cookie’ Bayless (38 years old).

-Today would have been the 57th birthday for WWE Hall of Famer Kerry Von Erich.
+Today would have been the 60th birthday for WWE Hall of Famer, Kerry Von Erich.